 On August 25, 2014, the school opened a new Preschool and Administration building, nearly doubling the school's square footage.
 The addition included a 350-seat auditorium, dance and visual arts studios, spacious preschool classrooms, indoor gym spaces, and outdoor classroom, and the Starr Family Adventureland Playground.
 A strategic planning process began in 2015 to create a long range plan for the school to renovate current spaces.
 All of the expansions have been undertaken with the school's mission and philosophy in mind.

 In 2016, after significant research and recommendation made by the Upper School Exploratory Task Force (a group comprised of parents, faculty, administration and board members), the board of trustees unanimously approved the addition of a high school, beginning with 9th grade for Fall of 2016.
 Lead gifts from the J.B.
-Hunt family and Todd and Shelley Simmons enabled the school to begin Phase I of the Campus Master Plan — a 35,000 square foot Academic Center, a 8,000 square foot Innovation Center, a 18,000 square foot Athletic Center — all three facilities will open Fall 2017.
+Hunt family and Todd and Shelley Simmons enabled the school to begin Phase I of the Campus Master Plan — a 35,000 square foot Academic Center, a 8,000 square foot Innovation Center, a 18,000 square foot Athletic Center — all three facilities opened Fall 2017.

 Leverett Gardens in 1974